 To localize your website, include the city or area your business is located or services on your website’s pages.
 Put the city name in the header, the content, and even the title of any videos you use.
 Be careful not to overdo keyword optimization by keyword spamming.

 Local SEO DIY or SEO Agency?

-You’re a business owner, that means you already have a lot of responsibilities.
-Whether it’s physical labor, accounting, training new employees, you already have enough on your plate.
-If you feel comfortable in spending the time it takes to learn all you possibly can about local SEO to beat your competitors, then implementing the strategies yourself isn’t such a bad idea.
+You’re a business owner, which means you already have a lot of responsibilities.
+Whether it’s physical labor, accounting, or training new employees, you already have enough on your plate.
+If you feel comfortable spending the time it takes to learn all you possibly can about local SEO to beat your competitors, then implementing the strategies yourself isn’t such a bad idea.

 With this article and other resources on the Beyond Blue Media blog, you can choose an SEO agency that you can trust, because you now know what goes into local SEO strategies.

 At Beyond Blue Media, we have years of experience in delivering conversion-focused results for clients of all sizes by use of local SEO strategies.
 We have experimented and tested to find the best strategies for each business industry across the nation.
 We don’t promise what we can’t deliver.
 Contact our Fort Collins, Colorado SEO agency today to get started on your local SEO strategies.